 Andrews Scenic Acres

 9365 10 Side Rd, Milton

 This well-known farm offers all kinds of fruits, berries and veggies to pick, including pumpkins.
-There are also tons of other activities on-site including wagon rides, a playground and only during the fall, something called “the haunted forest.”
-Entrance to the farm is a flat fee of $5 during the week, $10 on the weekend, with kids under three being free and discounts available for seniors and families with more than three kids.
-On Tuesday mornings, Andrews offers a special program for kids four and under.
-For $5, your little one can participate in a guided hour of fun that includes scavenger hunts, music, games and more.
+There are also tons of other activities on-site including wagon rides and a playground.
+Entrance to the farm is a flat fee of $6 during the week, $12 on the weekend, with kids under three being free and discounts available for seniors.

 Applewood Farm & Winery